zahid267/Tech_Blog/README.md

 ## Review

-You are required to submit BOTH of the following for review:
+Here are the required URLs for review:

 * The URL of the functional, deployed application : https://mysterious-plains-69110.herokuapp.com/